The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Database queries

-Tracks the total number of database queries over time, including both read and write queries.
+Tracks the total number of database queries over time.
+This includes both read and write queries.

 Database bytes read